Meet our Horses

 Site Accreditation

 A lot of hard work was put in for us to achieve this.
-We now have a wonderful safe program where people come and learn how to ride.
-Our staff are put through extensive training sessions in order for them to perform there tasks the best way possible keeping themselves safe, others safe and our horses safe.
+We now have a wonderful, safe program where people come and learn how to ride.
+Our staff are put through extensive training sessions in order for them to perform their tasks the best way possible, keeping themselves safe, others safe, and our horses safe.